ACESLabUCSD/TinyGarbleCircuitSynthesis/demo/vdp/README.md

 ### Step 3: Synthesize the Verilog module

 The next step is to compile this module with a circuit synthesis tool using the synthesis library of TinyGarble.
-Currently the synthesis library sypports Synopsys DC and Yosys.
+Currently, the synthesis library supports Synopsys DC and Yosys.

 #### Synthesis with Synopsys DC